fssa-batch3/kishore.sugumar__web_project/README.md

 ### Product CRUD (buyer):
 * View products/items (completed)
-    * Scenario 1: Successfully view products/items
+    * Scenario 1: Successfully view products/items.
       * Steps:
-        1. Log in as a buyer.
+        1. Log in as a user.
         2. Navigate to the product listing page.
         3. View the list of available products/items.
     * Expected Result: